rcpch/digital-growth-charts-server/docs/legal/privacy-notice.md

 We will only retain your information for as long as necessary to fulfil our contract with you.
 If you decide to end your subscription with us, we will retain your account details for two years after the end of your subscription and then delete your data.

-The RCPCH Digital Growth Chart API is stateless, meaning it does not persist any data about the measurements sent to it.
-This is a crucial part of the API’s privacy design and has enabled us to keep the API development simple and constrained to solving the specific problem of centile/SDS calculations.
+The RCPCH Digital Growth Chart API is stateless, meaning it does not persist **any** data about the measurements sent to it.
+This is a crucial part of the API’s privacy design and has enabled us to keep the API development simple and constrained to solving the specific problem of providing centile/SDS calculations as a service.

 It is the responsibility of the consuming application to store the measurements.
 This is the logical place to store data about the child since this consuming application will already have other stored data about the child within it, such as demographics.